v-cakoll/docs.pl-pl/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-6. Dodaj następujący kod do `WorkflowHostForm_Load`.
+6. Add the following code to `WorkflowHostForm_Load`.

     ```vb
-    'Initialize the store and configure it so that it can be used for 'multiple WorkflowApplication instances.
+    ' Initialize the store and configure it so that it can be used for ' multiple WorkflowApplication instances.
     store = New SqlWorkflowInstanceStore(connectionString)
     WorkflowApplication.CreateDefaultInstanceOwner(store, Nothing, WorkflowIdentityFilter.Any)

-    'Set default ComboBox selections.
+    ' Set default ComboBox selections.
     NumberRange.SelectedIndex = 0
     WorkflowType.SelectedIndex = 0